Hasun-2005/Projects/README.md

 # Projects
-These are projects i have completed
+These are the projects that I have completed.